 Employee recognition is the act of acknowledging and appreciating an employee’s work.

-The main goal of employee recognition is to let employees know that the effort they put in their job and the work results they achieved are valued and appreciated.
+The main goal of employee recognition is to let employees know that the effort they put in their job and the work results they achieved are valued and appreciated for the benefit of retention.
+More specifically, according to Employee Recognition Guide from Springworks, 37% of employees consider recognition is a must.

 But this is not the case!
 According to Officevibe’s recent study, 82% of employees think it’s better to give someone praise than a gift.